astrohckr/ceti-sublime-text/README.md

 Ceti theme is designed to work with the latest development builds of Sublime Text, including [Sublime Text 2](http://www.sublimetext.com/dev) and [Sublime Text 3](http://www.sublimetext.com/3dev).

-### Using Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Ceti Theme via the `Package Control: Install Package` menu item.
-The Ceti Theme package is listed as `Theme - Ceti` in the packages list.

 ### Download Manually

 * Download the files using the GitHub .zip download option